A00N/ChessPieceRecognition/Documentation/project_definition.md

 The aim of this project is to create an image recognition AI, that can identify numbers from either existing images, or self drawn ones.

 ## Algorithms and data-structures
 Neural algorithm will be made from scratch.
-Networks ability to recoqnize numers in images is based on stochastic gradient descent.
+Networks ability to recoqnize numers in images is based on stochastic gradient descent and feedforwarding.

 ## Time and space complexity
 Neural network works instantly, and does not take any time on making the prediction.